saifaustcse/AngularJsApp/README.md

          (2, 1, 1, GETDATE()),
          (2, 2, 1, GETDATE());

-#### Verify that Same EmployeeId and ProjectId is used many items in EmployeeProject table
+#### Verify that Same EmployeeId and ProjectId is used many times in EmployeeProject table

 ![many-to-many](./resources/many-to-many.png)